SakaethRam/AGENTIC-METALIB/README.md

 MetaLib automatically handles dataset preparation and connects to the hosted MetaLib API for LLM-powered analysis.

+### Release Contents

+This release includes the complete MetaLib AI source code and the packaged CLI distribution.

+The **complete pre-built dataset is also included** for faster setup.
+Users should use the included dataset when running the packaged release.
+MetaLib can alternatively download and prepare the dataset automatically on first run, but this process may take **30+ minutes**.

+**Version:** `1.0.0`

 >**No Groq API key, `.env` configuration, backend setup, or Render deployment is required for end users.
 If Developer, See the Developer Installation Guide below for detailed local-system setup instructions.**

 ---